-Fig. 3.4.1: Screenshot of 3D Cross section slice plot to an X-window
+Fig. 3.4.1: Screenshot of 3D Cross section slice plot to an X-window where the number refers to the column of the first component of the vector quantity.

 3.5 Vector plots

 A prompt to plot vector arrows on top of Rendered plots (or on top of particle plots) appears whenever vectors are present in the data (for details of how to specify this in your data read, see Data reads and command line options), taking the form: